-Don’t Harden your heart against the Holy Spirit, (3:7-19).
+Don’t Harden your heart against the Holy Spirit, (Heb 3:7-19).

-Heb’s 2:5-18 is making the case of Christ’s superiority to the Angel’s based on His humanity.
+Heb 2:5-18 is making the case of Christ’s superiority to the Angel’s based on His humanity.

-Son of Man – Chapter 3 then states the Son’s superiority to Moses in four ways:
+Son of Man – Chapter 3 then states: The Son’s Superiority to Moses in Four Ways:

-a) Christ was the builder of the house.
+- Christ was the builder of the house.
 Moses was a part of the house, (3:3)

-b) Christ was over it (3:6), Moses was in it, (3:5)
+- Christ was over it (3:6).
+Moses was in it, (3:5)

-c) Christ was a son (3:6), Moses was a servant, (3:5)
+- Christ was a son (3:6).
+Moses was a servant, (3:5)

 The Angels spoke truth, Moses spoke truth, and One who was greater than both revealed the truth.

-Hardened = callused, which comes through the result of repeated irritations.
+“Hardened” = callused, which comes through the result of repeated irritations.

 And what has this type of believer become callused to?
 The believer can become callused to the ministry of the Holy Spirit, which has two functions that lead to hardening.

 Grieving the Holy Spirit.
-Eph 4:30, Do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
-Grieving the H.S. is when you are: out of fellowship, operating under your own power, and saying no to the ministry of the Holy Spirit from working within you.
+Eph 4:30, “Do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.”
+Grieving the Holy Spirit is when you are: out of fellowship, operating under your own power, and saying no to the ministry of the Holy Spirit from working within you.
 Grieving the Holy Spirit results in blocking the Metabolization of Doctrine, and you end up compounding the grievance.

-b) You’re not taking in any new doctrinal information for the Holy Spirit to work with.
+- You’re not taking in any new doctrinal information for the Holy Spirit to work with.

 And Eph 4:31 shows us the type of individual who is grieving the Holy Spirit.
 One who has.

-Eph 4:31, All bitterness, both anger and wrath, verbal brawling and slander, must be removed from you, along with all malice.”
+Eph 4:31, “All bitterness, both anger and wrath, verbal brawling and slander, must be removed from you, along with all malice.”

-Eph 4:32, Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you.
+Eph 4:32, “Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you.”

-So the principles of grieving the Spirit are:
+The Principles of Grieving the Spirit are:

-a) A bitter soul never metabolizes doctrine.
+- A bitter soul never metabolizes doctrine.

 - Bitter people slander, because they have placed themselves on a pedestal.
 Malice is one of the most descriptive words of gnosis without epignosis, of the hearer but not the doer of the word.

 - Malice is the desire and the motivation of the gnosis believer to inflict suffering and injury on others.

 Eph 4:32, “But become kind toward one another, compassionate and forgiving each other, just as God also by means of Christ has forgiven us.”